RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 ## Setting Up Your Database

-Using SSL/TLS requires setup of both your Redis Enterprise Cloud database and your application, as described below.
+Using SSL/TLS requires setup of both your Redis Cloud Essentials database and your application, as described below.

 1. Login to your account and navigate to the **Database** page in the